nabeky/a3_exile_lootbox/readme_en.txt

     * AI will traven from town to town
     * Players will have higher possibility of encountering these traveling AI between locations
   * Spawns a so-called "Iron-Man" AI (does not die)
-    * "Iron Man" is a bandit with high self-healing capability
+    * "Iron Man" is a bandit with super health regeneration capability
     * "Iron Man" will not drop any items or provide any respect
   * GPS Traps
     * When found by AI, your location will be marked on map